Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: The Role of Data - Model Uncertainty Revisited

 \subsubsection{Errors in X}

 Imperfect measurement instruments, usage of proxy variables, and subjectivity in labelling decisions are among the sources of errors in data.
+Let $Z$ be the error-free version of features $X$.
+Such errors in X have already been identified as causes for increased uncertainty in neural network outputs in \citet{wright1999BayesianApproachNeuralnetwork}, where the noiseless input is represented as a latent variable, which is directly in line with our suggestion to use $Z$.
+For Gaussian processes, modelling the input noise is straightforward and more realistic uncertainty quantification is possible if desired \citep{girard2002GaussianProcessPriors, mchutchon2011GaussianProcessTraining, rasmussen2006GaussianProcessesMachine}.
 The main intuition about the consequences of such errors is that the effects of features with measurement error are partly attributed to features with no or with lower measurement error.
-Let $Z$ be the error-free version of features $X$.
 Consider the following example in which $Z$ is a scenery of which an image $X$ is taken.
 While $Z$ is clear and without error, an image $X$ is taken with resolution error.
 We may also think of $Z$ as a high-resolution image of which a noisy version $X$ is taken.
-A further example is text data $Z$ that are quantified through word-embeddings leading to $X$.
+A further example is text data $Z$ that are quantified through word embeddings leading to $X$.

 We consider the sources of uncertainty which come into play when $X$ is used instead of $Z$ to predict $Y$, as outlined in \autoref{fig:errorx}.
 The exact effect on uncertainty depends on the relationships among the features $Z$ and of the features to the outcome $Y$, as well as on relationships concerning the errors (the errors among themselves, to the features, and to the outcome).
 This mirrors the previous subsection where the effects of omitted variables were partly attributed to the other features.
 In fact, the omitted variables situation is a limiting case: as the amount of measurement error in a mismeasured feature grows, the signal-to-noise ratio of this feature to the outcome decreases, and the effect of the feature is increasingly picked up by other features to the extent that they are related.
 In the limit, i.e., as the signal-to-noise ratio approaches zero, the affected feature may as well be omitted or is automatically omitted during model training.